rescript-lang/rescript-vscode/server/analysis_binaries/README.md

-We store the analysis binaries here.
+We store the analysis production binaries here.